roiguri/chrome-productivity-tools/README.md

 ### Debugging

-1. Open a Google Docs document
+1. Open a Google Docs document and Chrome DevTools (F12)
-2. Open Chrome DevTools (F12 or right-click → Inspect)
-3. Check the Console for extension logs prefixed with `[Equation Shortcut]`
+2. Check Console for warnings (only errors are logged)
-4. Common messages:
-   - `Extension loaded` - Content script initialized
-   - `Found Google Docs iframe` - Successfully detected the iframe
-   - `Alt+= detected` - Keyboard shortcut captured
-   - `Successfully triggered via...` - Equation insertion succeeded
+3. Common issues logged:
+   - `Failed to show toolbar` - Help search didn't work
+   - `Failed to insert equation` - Button not found after showing toolbar

 ### Testing